 As its name suggests, double spending is essentially when the same cryptocurrency or blockchain token is spent more than once.
 This problem often appears when a user attempts to create multiple transactions using the same set of coins or tokens, and it can undermine the integrity and security of the digital currency system.
 Blockchain technology, through its decentralized ledger and consensus mechanisms, is designed to prevent double spending by ensuring that each unit of cryptocurrency can only be spent once.

 Double spending occurs when a malicious user attempts to exploit the system by using the same token to make multiple purchases simultaneously.
 For example, let’s imagine a situation involving three Bitcoin users: Bob, Alice, and Carol.
 Bob wants to make transactions to Alice and Carol, each worth 1 BTC, but he only has 1 BTC in his crypto wallet.
 Bob attempts to take advantage of the Bitcoin system by initiating two transactions at the same time: one to pay Alice and one to pay Carol.
 Since these transactions are broadcast to the network almost simultaneously, they initially appear valid to both Alice and Carol.
-However, because both transactions involve the same 1 BTC, only the first one to be confirmed by the network will be valid, leaving the other transaction invalidated.

 Types of Double Spending Attacks